ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 ### Protobuf

-Create a seperate list of the source files of the `mediapipe_proto_library` items you need.
+Create a separate list of the source files of the `mediapipe_proto_library` items you need.

 ### Pbtxt

 Create a list of all files listed in graph elements of `mediapipe_simple_subgraph` items you need.
-Additioanlly, keep a list of all the dependencies for each of these, including the dependencies of those dependencies.
+Additionally, keep a list of all the dependencies for each of these, including the dependencies of those dependencies.

 ### Data

-Create a list of all data files that are listed in any desciptors.
-Thes are mainly tflite files.
+Create a list of all data files that are listed in any descriptors.
+These are mainly tflite files.

 ### Move the Files

-Now that you have a list of the necessary file to build the tool you should create a seperate GitHub repostiory for your plugin.
+Now that you have a list of the necessary file to build the tool you should create a separate GitHub repository for your plugin.
 Once that is done, create files and directories in the repo as follows:

 ```bash